 In Stuttgart, the city’s five main squares transform into a winter wonderland.
-Stuttgart, with its cobblestone streets, cathedrals and historic buildings is a perfect setting for holiday magic.
+With its cobblestone streets, cathedrals, and historic buildings, Stuttgart is a perfect setting for holiday magic.
 The main market Wintertraum Markt is located in front of the beautiful Old Palace.
 Stroll through wooden chalets decorated with garlands and enjoy traditional entertainment.

 Trier Weihnachtsmarkt (November 20–December 22, 2020)

 Trier Christmas Market is one of the most romantic fairs set up in front of the charming Trier Cathedral.
 Over 90 beautiful wooden booths sell decorations, wooden toys, ceramics, candles, hand-blown glass, and other crafts.
 Don't leave the market without trying bratwurst and potato pancakes.

 Christkindlesmarkt in Nuremberg, or Nürnberger Christkindlesmarkt in German, is what comes to mind when people think of a traditional Christmas market.
 One of the largest in the country, it dates back to the 17th century.
 The most prominent local tradition is the Christkind.
 Every two years, a blond teenage girl is chosen to open the market.
 Wearing a golden crown and a white robe, she addresses Christkindlesmarkt from the Church of Our Lady's balcony with a prologue.
 The market opens with Advent and lasts until Christmas Eve.